 You plop down at your computer on a Monday morning for a quick look at your website’s traffic.

 Whether “good” for your website equates to 50 hits or 50 million, all that traffic is virtually useless if it’s not being ushered through your inbound marketing funnel.
-It’s not “good” if people are visiting, poking around for a few minutes, and leaving without taking action or at least giving info.
+It’s not “good” if people are visiting, poking around for a few minutes, and leaving without taking action or at least providing contact information.

-You could increase website traffic if you pump money into PPC advertising or boosted social posts.
-But if you need high quality website traffic, there’s a roadmap to get there (or rather a roadmap for buyers to find you).
+You could increase web traffic if you pump money into PPC advertising or boosted social posts.
+But if you need high-quality web traffic, there’s a roadmap to get there (or rather a roadmap for buyers to find you).

 Inbound marketing is a specific take on content marketing, which involves crafting media to promote a brand across multiple channels.
 Major brands like Coca-Cola, Whole Foods, and Nike are outstanding at this.

 But let’s have a closer look at LEGO.
 In today’s world, it’s essentially a media company that happens to make building blocks for kids.
 Every LEGO movie or storyline partnership with the Star Wars and Marvel comic brands are actually huge pieces of content intent on advertising to the masses.

 Inbound marketing is more educational.
 Every buyer has a journey, and they are set on making an informed decision.